Kryvyi Rih: Demographics

 Historically, the population of Kryvyi Rih began to increase rapidly during the Interwar period, peaking at 197,000 in 1939.
 From then the population began to decrease rapidly.
-Foreign workers arrived, and there was increased building of social housing estates by the Kryvyi Rih City Council after the Second World War, such as Sotshorod and Sonyachny.
+Foreign workers arrived, and there was increased building of social housing estates by the Kryvyi Rih City Council after the Second World War, such as Sotsmisto and Soniachnyi.

 The 2014 estimate for the population of Kryvyi Rih was 654,900 (8th in Ukraine).
 This was a decrease of 4,348 since the 2013 estimate.
 Since 2001, the population has grown by 48,001.
 In 2013, deaths exceeded births by 3,589.
 The net migration rate is 234 (negative).

 According to the UNHCR and City Council, 7,000 people have fled to Kryvyi Rih from Donetsk and Luhansk since the beginning of the Russo-Ukrainian War in 2014, not including those who did not register as asylum seekers.

 Kryvyi Rih historically had a Christian majority-population.
 It has numerous churches, particularly in the city centre.
 The well-known Saviour Transfiguration Cathedral in Saksahan Raion is an Orthodox administrative centre, and the bishop of the Kryvyi Rih Eparchy has his main residence here.
 The town has a school of icon painting.
 The patron saint of the city is Saint Nicholas, as well as bishops Onufry and Porphyry.

 This was long a centre of Jewish population.
 Its Central Synagogue was the tallest building in town in the late 19th century.
 The majority of the region's Jews live here, and a significant Jewish community has been re-established.
 Beis Shtern Shtulman Synagogue opened in 2010 in the city centre.
 In the early twentieth century, the city had two synagogues, located on Kaunas street.
-As part of the Roman Catholic Diocese of Kharkiv-Zaporizhia, the city has the Kostel of Mary Mother of Jesus.
+As part of the Roman Catholic Diocese of Kharkiv-Zaporizhzhia, the city has the Kostel of Mary Mother of Jesus.
 Kryvyi Rih is also home to Evangelical Christians, CEF, and Vedas communities.

-In terms of ethnic composition, there are no official statistics.
-Jews have made up the single largest ethnic minority.
-Today they number 15,000, followed by Russians and Armenians.
+In terms of ethnicity, ethnic Ukrainians account for the majority of the local population.
+Jews constituted one of the largest ethnic minorities.
+As of 2018, approximately 71% of Kryvyi Rih's residents were ethnic Ukrainians and 27% ethnic Russians.

 Large immigrant groups include people from Korea, Poland, Moldova and Azerbaijan, as well as Assyrians and Roms.
 Numerous African students come to the city to attend local universities.
 Central city and Dovhuntsevskyi Raion are centres of population for ethnic minorities.

 The Kryvyi Rih Metropolitan Region (KMR) had a population over 1,010,000 in 2010.
 In addition to Kryvyi Rih, the KMR (factually) includes far more than five raions, and numerous territories in central and southern parts of Ukraine.
 The KMR is the sixth-largest within Ukraine.